lifeonlars/isotope-range-filters/README.md

 Working prototype for using min/max range sliders combined with the standard Isotope combination filters.

+Can be modified easily to use different filter sets or facets.

 Feel free to use and modify for your own projects.

 ### External Dependencies ###